5 Different Types of Pipe Inspection

 Photo By Parilov

-Many property owners that call for a pipe inspection aren’t necessarily doing it because there’s an acute issue that needs fixing.
-Many, instead, are having this done as a preventative service on a recurring basis.
+Many property owners who call for a pipe inspection do not necessarily have an acute issue that needs fixing.
+Many are having a pipe inspection done as a preventative measure for the future.

 In this case, it falls on you as a plumbing contractor to know the potential signs of trouble and communicate them.
-Even if it doesn’t affect their plumbing now, it may later, and the better you communicate this, the more trustworthy you will be.
+Even if it does not affect their plumbing now, it may later, and the better you communicate this, the more trustworthy you will be.

-Roots are some of the biggest problems when it comes to the main sewer lines.
-While residents with large trees nearby will likely be a bit more proactive here, a pipe can be infested with roots even if there aren’t any trees around.
-This is due to the combination of moisture and nutrients in a lot of drain lines.
+Roots are some of the biggest problems faced by plumbers when inspecting the main sewer lines.
+While residents with large trees nearby will likely be a bit more proactive here, a pipe can be infested with roots even if there are no trees around.
+This is due to the combination of moisture and nutrients in drain lines.

 Sometimes, though, there are blockages from non-plant matter, like something being disposed of incorrectly.

-To give you an idea, cast iron has a lifespan of around 50 to 60 years.
-This means that an older home that never had a piping replacement may be pushing that number.
+Here is an interesting fact.
+Cast Iron has a lifespan of around 50 to 60 years.
+Hence, an older home that never had its pipes replaced may be in dire need of inspection.
 Old pipes mean more risk for cracks and leaks.
+It is always better to replace them before they burst.

 types of pipe inspection